fortrabbit/docs/14.integrations/cloudflare.md

 Allow from 2a06:98c0::/29
 ```

 As the IP ranges might change from time to time, you should update them on a regular basis.
-[Here](https://www.cloudflare.com/ips/) you can find the current IP ranges.
-[This little script](https://gist.github.com/ostark/e9c577cd63a573b7417828d99da540e1) helps you to keep your whitelist up-to-date: you should ideally run it [during deployment](/deployment-file-v2).

 ## Alternatives to Cloudflare

 Cloudflare is a magical package of different services all combined and streamlined in a single offering.
 Mind: by using Cloudflare, you make yourself dependent that this critical component (DNS/NS)) of your infrastructure is working correctly.
 It's another point of failure that makes your setup more complex.
 But overall, it's more likely that your website will stay up with Cloudflare enabled.
 Some of our clients prefer a separation of services.
 Instead of Cloudflare, they might use dedicated services for DNS/domain and CDN.